-Lessons from a Digital Marketing Virtual Assistant who actually does the work.
+Lessons from a Unicorn Digital Marketing Assistant who actually does the work.

 Looking for legit work-from-home job opportunities?
 You’re not alone!
 Whether you’re brand new to working online as a virtual assistant, or you’re already building your own digital marketing business, finding clients is a huge concern.
 So today I’m sharing my top tips for where to find legitimate virtual assistant jobs so you can learn how to get hired online!